NBA Players

 In 1996, O’Neal signed a 7-year contract with the Los Angeles Lakers worth $120 million, effectively quadrupling his annual salary.
 At the end of the agreement, Shaquille earned $19.3 million a year in salary before signing a 3-year extension with the Lakers.

 His peak annual earnings were during the 2004/05 season, when he earned $27.7 million.
-From then on, Shaquille continuously commanded an annual salary of $20 million.
+From then on, Shaquille continuously commanded a yearly salary of $20 million.

-During his NBA career, spanning 19 seasons, Shaquille O’Neal earned a total of $286.3 million.
+During his 19-season NBA career, Shaquille O’Neal earned a total of $286.3 million.

 Endorsements

 Shaquille O’Neal’s most impressive deal was with Reebok in 1992, where he released his signature shoe line, the Shaq Attaq.
-As the NBAs hottest new talent, he also scored multi-million endorsement contracts with Kenner Parker Toys and PepsiCo.
+As the NBA’s hottest new talent, he also scored multi-million-dollar endorsement contracts with Kenner Parker Toys and PepsiCo.

 In 1993, the Los Angeles Times reported that O’Neal’s Reebok and Kenner Parker Toys deals were worth more than $30 million.
 In 1998, O’Neal walked away from the $40 million contract with Reebok as the company looked to cut costs.
 This led him to partner with Walmart for a line of shoes that cost less than $30 per pair.

-His low-priced brand of Dunkman sneakers, which have sold 80 million pairs since they were introduced in 1996, was driven by O’Neal’s influence and commitment to making quality footwear accessible to everyone.
+His low-priced brand of Dunkman sneakers, which have sold 80 million pairs since their introduction in 1996, was driven by O’Neal’s influence and commitment to making quality footwear accessible to everyone.

-In 2019, Shaquille promoted Gold Bold products, focusing on their line of body powders and creams.
-His humorous, relatable commercials were a hit with his fans and helped boost the company’s sales.
+In 2019, Shaquille promoted Gold Bold products, with a focus on their line of body powders and creams.
+His humorous and relatable commercials were a hit with his fans, helping to boost the company’s sales.

-Shaquille scored a new multi-million dollar deal with the food chain Papa Johns in 2022.
-The chain will pay him $5.625 million over three years.
-Papa Johns will also pay O’Neal a royalty fee of 20 cents per item sold for Shaq-A-Roni pizza sales.
+Shaquille secured a new multi-million-dollar deal with the food chain Papa John’s in 2022.
+The chain will pay him $5.625 million over a three-year period.
+Papa John’s will also pay O’Neal a royalty fee of 20 cents per item sold for Shaq-A-Roni pizza sales.

 O’Neal has been a long-time endorser of General Auto Insurance since 2016, a partnership valued at approximately $2.5 million annually.
 His association with the brand includes over 20 commercials, with some featuring celebrities such as Snoop Dogg and Ben Schwartz.

-Throughout his playing career, O’Neal promoted various brands, making an estimated $200 million in fast food, clothing, cereals, and insurance promotions and endorsements.
+Throughout his playing career, O’Neal promoted various brands, earning an estimated $200 million through endorsements for fast food, clothing, cereals, and insurance.

 Highlights